Roblox Philippines Ban 2026: Current Status & Latest Update

 Local game makers stand to lose serious income.
 Some Filipino teens code games on Roblox to pay for school.
 A ban would cut off this revenue stream with no warning.
 Discord and Steam could see a flood of new users if the block happens.

-The next month will be key.
+The coming months will be key.
 Talks between Roblox lawyers and the CICC must yield real changes.
-If not, the Philippines Roblox ban becomes real, and kids will need to find other ways to play.
+If not, the Philippines Roblox ban could still become reality, and kids will need to find other ways to play.

 Frequently Asked Questions